AndreaFalanti/popnas/README.md

   Now the state space stores each cell specification as a list of tuples, where the tuples are the blocks (input1, op1, input2, op2).
   The encoder class instead provides methods to encode/decode the inputs and operators values, with the possibility of adding multiple encoders at runtime and using them easily when needed.
 The default encoders are now categorical, so 1-indexed integers, instead of the 0-indexed used before.
+- Use a newer version of aMLLibrary, with support for hyperopt.
+POPNAS algorithm and the additional scripts also use aMLLibrary multithreading to train the models faster, with a default number of threads equal to accessible CPU cores (affinity mask).
 - Improve immensely virtual environment creation, by using Poetry tool to easily install all dependencies.
 - Improve logging (see log_service.py), using standard python log to print on both console and file.
 Before, text logs were printed only on console.
 - Add --cpu option to easily choose between running on cpu or gpu.
 - Add --pnas option to run without regressor, making the procedure similar to original PNAS algorithm.
-- Add --abc and -f options, to make cell structure more configurable and flexible.
+- Add --abc and -f options, to make the cell structure more configurable and flexible.
+- Add -m and -n options, allowing to change the CNN structure (how the cells are stacked).
 - Tweak both controller and child CNN training hyperparameters, to make them more similar to PNAS paper.
 - Print losses on both console and file during CNN and controller training, to make easier the analysis of the training procedure while the algorithm is running.
 - Fix training batch processing not working as expected, last batch of training of each epoch could have contained duplicate images due to how repeat was wrongly used before batching.
 - Add another optimizer to LSTM controller, to use two different learning rates (one for B=1, the other for any other B value) like specified in PNAS paper.
-- Fix tqdm bars of CNN training and add tqdm bars to LSTM training and model predictions procedure for better progress visualization.
+- Fix tqdm bars for model predictions procedure, to visualize better its progress.
 - Add new avg_training_time.csv to automatically extrapolate the average CNN training time for each considered block size.
-- Format code with pep8 and flake, to follow standard python conventions.
+- Format code with pep8 and flake, to follow standard python formatting conventions.
 - General code fixes and improvements, especially improve readability of various code parts for better future maintainability.
-  Many blob functions have been finely subdivided in multiple subfunctions and properly commented.
+  Many blob functions have been finely subdivided in multiple sub-functions and are now properly commented.
+  Right now almost the total codebase of original POPNAS version have been refactored, either due to structural or quality changes.

 ## TODO